nemonik/hands-on-DevOps/readme.md

 docker pull 192.168.0.11:5000/nemonik/standalone-firefox:3.141
 ```

-to search for and pull then pull the `nemonik/standalone-firefox:3.141` container image frome our private Docker repository running on our `toolchain` vagrant.
+to search for and pull then pull the `nemonik/standalone-firefox:3.141` container image from our private Docker repository running on our `toolchain` vagrant.

 Then enter into the command line